skarlgus03/FileSorterProject/README.md

 # FileSorterProject

-A file sorting tool written in C++ using a block-based classification system inspired by Minecraft's Create mod.
+A file sorting tool written in C++ using a block-based classification system